lunarc/lunarc_docs/docs/Python.md

 For regular users with **no special requirements**, the recommended distribution is the Anaconda python.
 Anaconda is provided for both Python versions 2 and 3.
 This is also the recommended distribution for users who whish to use the interactive environment **spyder**

-Users who are planning to do **larger scale calculations** potentially using MPI or OpenMP the recommended version is the Python distribution.
+Users who are planning to do **larger scale calculations** potentially using MPI4PY or OpenMP the recommended version is the Python distribution.
 Please note that this is the version requiring the foss-toolchain. i.e. do:

          module load foss/2017a
-         module load python
+         module load Python

-to get this version of python.
-Also note that there are several versions of the foss toolchain and also of the python installation, please choose the one appropriate for you.
+to get the default version of Python (typically 3.x).
+Please note that there are several versions of the foss and intel toolchains each with multiple versions of Python, please choose the one appropriate for you.
+Note that after having chosen your toolchain use **module avail Python** to see versions available.

 For more information on available toolchains see: http://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/#compiling-code-and-using-toolchains